-Each lane to be reversed shall have signal faces with a DOWN-WARD GREEN ARROW on an opaque background, and a RED X symbol on an opaque background.
+Each lane to be reversed shall have signal faces with a DOWNWARD GREEN ARROW on an opaque background, and a RED X symbol on an opaque background.
 Signal faces with a YELLOW X symbol on an opaque background may be provided for operation as described in section 4E-12.

-Each nonreversible lane immediately adjacent to a reversible lane shall have a DOWNWARD GREEN ARROW displayed to traffic traveling in the permitted direction and a RED X symbol displayed in the opposite direction.
+Each nonreversible lane immediately adjacent to a reversible lane shall have signal indications which display a DOWNWARD GREEN ARROW to traffic traveling in the permitted direction and a RED X to traffic traveling in the opposite direction.
 Other nonreversible lanes on any street so controlled may also be provided with these indications.